kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 // resource requests backed by DRA.
 It stores the generated name for
 // the corresponding special ResourceClaim created by scheduler. type PodExtendedResourceClaimStatus struct {
+        // ResourceClaimName is the name of the ResourceClaim that was
+        // generated for the Pod in the namespace of the Pod.
+        ResourceClaimName string

-        // Names identifies the mapping of <container, extended resource backed by DRA> to  device request.
+        // RequestMapping identifies the mapping of <container, extended resource backed by DRA> to  device request.
         // +patchMergeKey=requestName
         // +patchStrategy=merge,retainKeys
         // +listType=atomic
         // +listMapKey=requestName
         // +featureGate=DynamicResourceAllocation
-        Names []ContainerExtendedResourceRequest `json:"names" patchStrategy:"merge,retainKeys" patchMergeKey:"requestName" protobuf:"bytes,1,rep,name=names"`

-        // ResourceClaimName is the name of the ResourceClaim that was
-        // generated for the Pod in the namespace of the Pod.
-        ResourceClaimName string `json:"resourceClaimName" protobuf:"bytes,2,name=resourceClaimName"`
+        RequestMapping []ContainerExtendedResourceRequest
 }

 type ContainerExtendedResourceRequest struct {
         // ContainerName is the unique container name within the pod.
-        ContainerName string `json:"containerName" protobuf:"bytes,1,name=containerName"`
+        ContainerName string
         // ExtendedResourceName is the extended resource name backed by DRA inside
         // the container's requests.
-        ExtendedResourceName string `json:"extendedResourceName" protobuf:"bytes,2,name=extendedResourceName"`
+        ExtendedResourceName string
         // RequestName is the device request name in the special resource claim
         // created for extended resource requests backed by DRA.
-        RequestName string `json:"requestName" protobuf:"bytes,3,name=requestName"`
+        RequestName string
 }

 type PodStatus struct {